Klaus Neumann (officer): Flying the Messerschmitt Me 262

 In January 1945, Neumann transferred to Jagdgeschwader 7 "Nowotny" (JG 7—7th Fighter Wing) "Nowotny", the first operational jet fighter wing in the world which was named after Walter Nowotny, who was killed in action on 8 November 1944, in a staff position.
 Here he clashed with the unit's recently appointed Geschwaderkommodore, Major Theodor Weissenberger, over personal issues.
 Shortly afterwards Oberst Johannes Steinhoff and Generalleutnant Adolf Galland approached him with an invitation to join Jagdverband 44 (JV 44—44th Fighter Detachment).
 On 31 March, JV 44 relocated from Brandenburg-Briest to Munich-Riem.
 The first group of Messerschmitt Me 262 jet fighters was led by Steinhoff.
 Shortly after 16:00, communications equipment was flown to Munich-Riem in a Siebel Si 204 transport aircraft.
 Neumann later led a second group of Me 262s to Munich-Riem.

 On 5 April, JV 44 flew its first full combat mission.
 Five Me 262 fighters took off from Munich-Riem for an intercept mission of USAAF heavy bombers.
 On tis mission, Neumann claimed his first aerial victories flying the Me 262.
 US records show that the 379th Bombardment Group lost three bombers, and the 388th and 453rd Bombardment Group lost one bomber each to Me 262 jet fighters that day.
 JV 44 pilots claimed five aerial victories that day, one by Oberst Günther Lützow, another by Steinhoff and three by Neumann.

-At 3:00 PM on 24 April 1945 Neumann was one of four pilots to take off from Munich-Riem airport to intercept B-26 Marauder.
+At 3:00 PM on 24 April 1945 Neumann was one of four pilots to take off from Munich-Riem airport to intercept Martin B-26 Marauder.
 Lützow, who failed to return from this mission, led the flight of four.
 Lützow's fate remains unknown to this date.
+On 4 May, JV 44 surrendered to U.S. forces, the pilots taken prisoner of war.
+Neumann, accompanied by Heinz Sachsenberg, Bodo Dischauer, Karl-Heinz Hofmann and Waldemar Wübke, took off with whatever means they found.